 Après Shred

 Isola 2000 is a pretty buzzy resort and regularly arranges events, parties, barbeques and boarding competitions.
 Aside from these special events there is also a host of good bars and clubs to be enjoyed every night of the week.
-The Snowball Bar is the social centerpiece of the village and is a bowling alley – cum bar.
+The Snowball Bar is the social centrepiece of the village and is a bowling alley – cum bar.
 If you’re in the market for some late night dancing check out Le Cuba Loca.
 Or for a more relaxed, sophis vibe try La Rhumerie.

 For family après options you can take the little one’s for a delightful sleigh ride or ice-skating or tobogganing.